avinetworks/avi-helm-charts/docs/AKO/crds/hostrule.md

 #### Express datascripts
 HostRule CRD can be used to express error datascript references.
-The datascript reference should have been created in the Avi Controller prior to this CRD creation.
+The datascript references should have been created in the Avi Controller prior to this CRD creation.

         datascript:
         - avi-datascript-redirect-app1